Susie Wolff

-Her parents, John and Sally Stoddart, owned a motorcycle dealership in Oban and her father raced bikes competitively.
-She progressed through the ranks of motorsport, starting off in karting, before graduating to Formula Renault and Formula Three, then moving to the Deutsche Tourenwagen Masters (DTM) to compete for Mercedes-Benz.
-In 2012, she was signed by Williams in Formula One to work as a development driver and made history at the 2014 British Grand Prix at Silverstone, becoming the first woman to take part in a Formula One race weekend in 22 years.
+Wolff started in karting, before graduating to Formula Renault and Formula Three, then moving to the Deutsche Tourenwagen Masters (DTM) to compete for Mercedes-Benz.
+In 2012, she was signed by Williams in Formula One to work as a development driver.
+At the 2014 British Grand Prix at Silverstone she became the first woman to take part in a Formula One race weekend in 22 years, by participating in practice.
 On 4 November 2015, Wolff announced her retirement from motorsport, last competing at the Race of Champions held at the end of November.
 In 2016, Wolff joined Channel 4 in the UK to be an analyst for their Formula One coverage.

 In 2018, she joined Venturi Racing in Formula E as Team Principal.
 In 2021, she was promoted to the role of CEO.
 In August 2022 following the Season 8 finale in South Korea, she announced her departure from Venturi and Formula E.

 Personal life

-Wolff's parents met when her mother bought her first motorbike from her father's shop, who used to race bikes.
+Her parents, John and Sally Stoddart, owned a motorcycle dealership in Oban until 2025.
+John, her father raced bikes competitively.
+Susie's parents met when her mother bought her first motorbike from her father's shop.
 Wolff has an older brother David, 18 months her senior.

-As toddlers, both she and her brother were put on skis and bikes by her parents, with the open spaces of Oban being suited to biking and go-karting.
+As toddlers, she and her brother were put on skis and bikes by her parents, with the open spaces around Oban being suited to biking and go-karting.
 She realised the potential she had to be a racing driver when taken to watch her first Formula 3 race at 13.

-She went on to study international business at Edinburgh university, but left after a year.
-A week after leaving, she went to Silverstone to drive for Formula Renault.
+Wolff studied international business at University of Edinburgh, but left after a year.
+A week after leaving, she went to Silverstone to drive in Formula Renault.

-In 2005, Wolff broke her ankle running, which along with financial issues prevented her from competing in Formula Three.
+In 2005, Wolff broke her ankle while running, which along with financial issues prevented her from competing in Formula Three.

-She met her future husband Toto Wolff, who was on the Williams team, whilst in a 7 year contract from Mercedes-Benz, which started in 2006 due to being noticed from being nominated as Britain's Young Driver of the Year Award twice.
-She was made to drive a pink car at Mercedes, which she claims made her life more difficult due to the attitudes of her teammates.
-Wolff married in Capri in 2011.
-When she moved to the Williams team, her husband Toto Wolff moved to Mercedes.

-In 2017, she gave birth to her son, Jack.

-She currently lives in Monaco with her husband.
+She met her future husband Toto Wolff, who at the time was a co-owner of HWA AG, while racing for Mercedes-Benz in DTM.
+He proposed to her on a boat in Venice after eight months of dating.
+They married in Capri in 2011.
+In 2017, she gave birth to their son, Jack.
+She currently lives in Monaco with her husband and son.